 We have covered this hike in another post, so if you want to learn more about it, click here!

 Where to stay in Granada?

 Granada is a big city, with almost 1 million inhabitants, so you want to stay close to the action.
 It’s also a very difficult place to find parking spots and a nightmare to navigate due to traffic.
 All this means that choosing the right hotel may help you have a nice experience in Granada.

 We have gathered a few of our favorite options here.
 They all have private parking in case you came by car, reasonably and are perfectly located so you don’t have to walk too much to get to the best attractions in Granada.

-- Hotel Granada Center – Located within walking distance from the center and also easily accessed from the motorways.
-With more than 10 000 reviews and 8.7 average, it’s easy to understand why it’s so popular!
+- Hotel Granada Center– Located within walking distance from the center and also easily accessed from the motorways.

-- Hotel Saray – Also very well located at only 10 minutes from the action.
+- Hotel Saray– Also very well located, only 10 minutes from the action.
 It comes with a nice price particularly if you think that it has a pool for those hot Spanish Summers.

-- Hesperia Granada – This hotel comes with a typical Andalusian courtyard and it’s easy to understand why it’s so popular with couples.
-It’s only 200 meters from the tapas streets and 5 minutes from the amazing Albaycin district.
+- Room Mate Leo– This hotel has a typical Andalusian courtyard, and it’s easy to understand why it’s so popular with couples.
+It’s only 250 meters from the tapas streets.

 6 thoughts on “7 Fun Things to do in Granada, Spain”

 I was there in March and I just loved this place.
 Got there early to beat the crowd!
 Just amazing!